COVID-19 Vaccine Updates

-The COVID-19 vaccines safely boost your immunity against the COVID-19 virus.
-The vaccines are extremely effective at preventing you from getting the virus, and from becoming seriously ill or dying from COVID-19.
+The COVID-19 vaccine and booster doses safely boost your immunity against the COVID-19 virus.
+The vaccine is extremely effective at preventing you from getting the virus and from becoming seriously ill or dying from COVID-19.

-At the same time, we understand that many have questions about the vaccines.
-You are welcome to schedule a consultation with a Sun River Health doctor or clinician to discuss these questions, if you are not ready to make a vaccine appointment.
+We understand that many people have questions about the vaccines.
+You are welcome to schedule a consultation with a Sun River Health doctor or nurse to discuss these questions if you are not ready to make a vaccine appointment.
 We are happy to talk about these concerns with you.

 Click on the area below for more information.